Find Trade Colleges

 • Implement treatment plans or protocols as directed by speech-language pathologists.

-• Assist speech-language pathologists in the conduct of speech-language research projects.
+• Assist speech-language pathologists in the remediation or development of speech and language skills.

 These are the skills Speech-Language Pathology Assistants say are the most useful in their careers: